RoryNesbitt/pvim/README.md

 git clone <YOURCONFIG> pvim/config
 ```

-if you are using the Packer_bootstrap from their readme you will need to add
+If you are using the Packer_bootstrap from their readme you will need to add
   `and not os.getenv("PVIM")` to the if condition to avoid double downloading
   packer